Thank you for reading our post, please rate this article at the end.

 IT consulting is one department that is increasingly becoming popular with remote RVers.
 It’s flexible in terms of where and when you can work, making it a great career field for RVers seeking to share their expertise in the IT world.

 A couple of my RVing friends are IT consultants who work full-time.
-They generally take contracts that last anywhere from 3-9 months.
+They generally take contracts that last anywhere from 3 to 9 months.
 On average, their income is $60 to $100, depending on the nature of the project.

 Telecommuting Jobs

 Telecommuting jobs are the dream job for most RVers.
 I have the luxury of being classified as a “telecommuter” employee.
-I occasionally still go to the physical offices, but the job is made simpler if I can complete my work assignments from home using the internet and phone connection.
+I still occasionally go to the physical offices, but the job is made easier if I can complete my work assignments from home using the internet and a phone connection.

-What I can tell you about companies offering telecommuting jobs is that you need to show that you’re a valuable employee, your skill set is in high demand, and the job requires you to move around.
+What I can tell you about companies offering telecommuting jobs is that you need to demonstrate you’re a valuable employee, that your skill set is in high demand, and that the job requires travel.

 Remote Jobs